 Aborigines are the native, indigenous people of Australia.
-Art is an enormous part of their culture, having both traditional, personal, and religious significance.
+Art is a huge part of their culture, having both traditional, personal, and religious significance.

 Aborigines are the native, indigenous people of Australia.
 For thousands of years, the different tribes and groups developed cultures in complete isolation from the outside world, and often from each other.
-Art is an enormous part of their religion, having both traditional, personal, and religious significance.
+Art is a huge part of their religion, having both traditional, personal, and religious significance.

 What is so special at Aboriginal tattoos designs?